Ecommerce

 Round 17: Prices – A comparison of their premium plans

-Although there is a Shopify plan called Lite, a shopping cart plugin for existing websites, at $9 a month, most people will need the Basic Shopify Plan, starting at £19 per month.
-For Wix, your first option is Business Basic, which starts at £13 per month.
+Although there is a Shopify plan called Lite, a shopping cart plugin for existing websites, at $9 a month, most people will need the Basic Shopify Plan, starting at $29 per month.
+For Wix, your first option is Core, which starts at $29 per month.
 For more in-depth comparison of the respective plans, please refer to our Shopify Pricing guide and Wix Pricing guide.

 But broadly speaking, the main things to keep in mind are:

-• Shopify’s Basic plan includes Shopify Tax for automatic calculation of US sales taxes.
-The downside is that they charge 0.35% on your US revenue if you make more than $100k per year.
-With Wix you need at least the Unlimited plan for this feature.
+- Shopify’s Basic plan includes Shopify Tax for automatic calculation of US sales taxes.
+The downside is that they charge 0.25% or 0.35%, depending on your plan, on your US revenue if you make more than $100k per year.
+With Wix, you need at least the Business plan for this feature.

 For a full comparison, check this handy table (prices shown are monthly costs for an annual subscription):